CALL (800) 863-5312 TO SPEAK WITH NEW MEXICO SCOOTER INJURY LAWYERS

 Common Causes of Scooter Injuries

 From 2013 to 2017, there were an estimated 32,400 e-scooter-related injuries.
-While there are a number of factors that can contribute to a scooter crash, some of the most common causes of accidents include the following:
+While there are a number of factors that contribute to a scooter crash, some of the most common causes of accidents include:

 Collision with a Car